kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 also can protect the conflicting case by not placing explicitly disabled swap workloads on a `LimitedSwap` node.

-**Note on coexistence:**  K8s cannot support ‘built-in' protection when users want to have some nodes in `LimitedSwap` and some nodes in `WorkloadControlledSwap` within a cluster.
+**Note on coexistence:**  Kubernetes cannot support ‘built-in' protection when users want to have some nodes in `LimitedSwap` and some nodes in `WorkloadControlledSwap` within a cluster.
 This placement control can be achieved with taints or label selectors.
 NFD (Node Feature Discovery) is seen as